 (she/her)

-I am a Licensed Clinical Social Worker (LCSW) and certified as a Clinical Trauma Professional (CCTP), Narcissistic Abuse Treatment Clinician (NATC), and Personality Disorder Treatment Provider (C-PD).
-I provide a safe, supportive space where clients can explore and heal from complex trauma, including betrayal trauma and difficult family-of-origin patterns.
-I specialize in helping individuals recover from environments shaped by abuse, fear, instability, coercive control, abandonment, neglect, boundary violations, and addiction—experiences that often contribute to intergenerational trauma and nervous system dysregulation.
-I utilize evidence-based approaches to help clients better understand their emotions, feel validated in their experiences, and build greater resilience.
-I am certified as a DBT Clinician (C-DBT), Mood Disorder Professional (CMDP), and ADHD-Certified Clinical Services Provider (ADHD-CCSP).
+I am a Licensed Clinical Social Worker (LCSW) certified as a Clinical Trauma Professional (CCTP), Narcissistic Abuse Treatment Clinician (NATC), and Personality Disorder Treatment Provider (C-PD).
+I create a supportive space where clients can process complex trauma, including betrayal trauma, and difficult family-of-origin patterns.
+I assist individuals recovering from environments shaped by abuse, neglect, abandonment, coercive control, chronic fear, and instability.
+My work addresses dynamics such as narcissistic family systems, family scapegoating, trauma bonds, enmeshment, antagonistic relationships, and addiction—often linked to intergenerational trauma and nervous system dysregulation.
+I support clients in normalizing their emotions, feeling validated, and building greater resilience.
+I am certified as a DBT Clinician (C-DBT), Anxiety Treatment Professional (CCATP), Mood Disorder Professional (CMDP), ADHD Clinical Services Provider (ADHD-CCSP), and Autism Spectrum Clinical Specialist (ASDCS).
 I grew up in an environment with people who never discussed mental health; this sparked an early interest in the unspoken challenges I observed.
-As a dual major in psychology and sociology, my coursework was impactful, and the lessons continued in graduate school, where I earned dual master’s degrees in social work and public administration.
-I interned at a domestic abuse shelter, a short-term residential crisis center, and a community behavioral health facility, and completed specialized trauma-informed care training.
-My professional experience includes serving as a psychotherapist for survivors of domestic violence and sexual assault, working as a behavioral specialist with children facing autism, ADHD, and adjustment challenges, and supervising social workers in county behavioral health settings.
-I have also led interdisciplinary teams of social workers and nurses in case management, supporting individuals with complex medical needs, and managed public health teams of case investigators, contact tracers, data analysts, and public health nurses responding to infectious disease outbreaks.
-I am deeply committed to helping clients heal from psychological and emotional harm, recognizing the serious impact these experiences can have on overall well-being.
+As a dual major in psychology and sociology, my coursework was impactful.
+The lessons continued in graduate school, where I earned dual master’s degrees in social work and public administration.
+I interned at a domestic abuse shelter, a residential crisis center, and a community behavioral health facility, and completed specialized trauma-informed care training.
+My professional experience includes serving as a psychotherapist for survivors of domestic violence and sexual assault; a behavioral specialist for children with autism, ADHD, and adjustment challenges; and a supervisor for social workers in county behavioral health.
+Additionally, I have led interdisciplinary teams of social workers and nurses in complex medical case management, and managed public health teams of case investigators, contact tracers, data analysts, and nurses during infectious disease outbreaks.
+I am deeply committed to helping clients improve from psychological and emotional harm, recognizing the serious impact these experiences can have on overall well-being.

 In our first session, I partner with you to understand your background, current concerns, and goals for therapy.
 We’ll begin exploring any emotional, social, or psychological challenges you may be facing, at a pace that feels comfortable.
 My approach emphasizes creating a safe, supportive environment where you can begin to build coping skills and increase self-awareness.
 I also incorporate psychoeducation to help you better understand your experiences, drawing on research-based information that supports both mental and physical well-being.
 While I work with diverse populations and concerns—including trauma, stress, and life transitions—this first session is primarily an opportunity for you to feel heard, ask questions, and determine whether this feels like the right fit.